jmrplens/A-Lab/README.md

 Also, if you press the button for other results, you will be able to see the impulse response and the frequency response of all the measurements.

-In the main results panel you can choose to export all the results in text file or if you click on any graph you go to: [Single result](#single-results-visualization-1).
+In the main results panel you can choose to export all the results in text file, export the **matrix transfer function** (T11,T12,T21,T22) in text file for your own calculations or if you click on any graph you go to: [Single result](#single-results-visualization-1).

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/TransmissionTubeResults.png" width="49%"></img>